-Posting on campus is limited to designated areas by members of the college, departments/programs, registered clubs, enrolled students, and student organizations who wish to advertise on campus on a
+Posting on campus is limited to designated areas by members of the college, departments/programs, registered clubs, enrolled students, and student organizations who wish to advertise on campus on a space available basis.
+Postings for commercial purposes are prohibited.

-- Postings are to be on paper or similar medium as appropriate for adhering to the available bulletin boards.
+- A. Postings are to be on paper or similar medium as appropriate for adhering to the available bulletin boards.
 The preferred size is 8 1⁄2" x 11" and may not exceed 17" x 22".
-The Director of Student Development Office must approve exceptions to the standard. - Posters and flyers for not-for-profit organizations pertaining to cultural, educational and social events should be stamped for approval by the Director of Student Development Office prior to posting. - For-profit postings from any organizations, groups or individuals may not post notices or advertisements on college property unless approved through Director of Student Development Office. - No postings are permitted on cars, personal property, painted, or wooden surfaces unless the Director of Student Development Office approves designates such space for posting. - Postings deemed inappropriate, threatening, lewd, or generally inconsistent with the College's mission statement will be removed immediately. - Posters/flyers can be posted up to three weeks in advance of the event and must be removed the day following the event.
+The Director of Student Development Office must approve exceptions to the standard. - B. Posters and flyers for not-for-profit organizations pertaining to cultural, educational and social events should be stamped for approval by the Director of Student Development Office prior to posting. - C. For-profit postings from any organizations, groups or individuals may not post notices or advertisements on college property unless approved through the Director of Student

+- Development Office. - D. No postings are permitted on cars, personal property, painted, or wooden surfaces unless the Director of Student Development Office approves designates such space for posting. - E. Postings deemed inappropriate, threatening, lewd, or generally inconsistent with the College's mission statement will be removed immediately. - F. Posters/flyers may be posted up to three weeks in advance of the event and must be removed the day following the event.